sirine707/Real-Estate/README.md

 ## 🤝 Contributing

-We welcome contributions to BuildEstate!
+We welcome contributions to EmiratEstate!
 Please follow these steps:

 1. **Fork the repository**
 2. **Create a feature branch:**